New electric cars 2021

 Skoda Enyaq iV

 The Volkswagen Group's MEB electric-car platform is giving all brands under that group's umbrella the opportunity to develop their own electric models.
 Skoda's take is the Enyaq iV, a large coupe-SUV concept whose styling was previewed by the Vision iV concept.
-We've already driven a disguised pre-production version of the Enyaq and customer deliveries will begin in early 2021.
-It's roughly the same size as Skoda's Kodiaq SUV and will start from just over £33,000 on the road.
+We've already driven a disguised pre-production version of the Enyaq and customer deliveries begin in early 2021.
+It's roughly the same size as Skoda's Kodiaq SUV and will start from just over £33,000 on the road, with a range of 211-310 miles depending on the battery size.
 Read more about the Skoda Enyaq iV here.

 Tesla Model Y